Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 One small detail: the platform transitions can feel confusing if it's your first time.
 Signs are there, but during big events, you mostly follow the crowd.

-Honest opinion: The journey itself becomes part of the experience — not just transportation.
+The journey itself becomes part of the experience, not just transportation.
+Don't fight it — enjoy the chants, the camaraderie, and the buildup.

-🎯 What to Do in New York During World Cup 2026
+What to Do in NYC During World Cup 2026

 ⚽ Watch Matches in Public Fan Zones